kaiwensun/CPU-using-Verilog/README.md

 # CPUs in Verilog
-A single cycle CPU and a multi cycle CPU implemented in an undergraduate class when I was a sophomore student.
+A single cycle CPU and a multi cycle CPU implemented in an undergraduate class when I was a sophomore student (2012).
 Some digital circuits labs are also included.

 ### Single Cycle CPU Design